IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

 - `instance_id` - (Required, string) The unique identifier of a service instance.
 - `name`- (Required, String) The name of the custom resolver.
 - `description` - (Optional, string) Descriptive text of the  custom resolver.
 - `locations`- (Required, Set) The list of locations where this custom resolver is deployed.
+There is no update for location argument in  resolver resource.

   Nested scheme for `locations`:
   - `subnet_crn` - (Required, String) subnet crn